ATiredVegan/ATiredVegan.github.io/_pages/book-recs.md

 **[Ciertas cosas oscuras](https://bookshop.org/a/120094/9788419030047)** (Estados Unidos)

 Not reviewed in-depth.
-Not sure if to count this as a native Spanish book or not, since it was published originally in English, but the author is Mexican, and it is set in Ciudad de México.
+Not sure whether to count this as a native Spanish book or not, since it was published originally in English, but the author is Mexican, and it is set in Ciudad de México.
 This is a fun, easy, vampire novel, with some elements of romance.
 Vampires feel very unique and Mexican.

 Audiobook available.